SaurabhKukreti/dropwizard-sample/README.md

 # dropwizard-sample
-Basic application using Dropwizard and MySql
+Basic application using Dropwizard , MySql and Builder Pattern

 #To run
 Open the **config.yml** file and update the following properties accordingly.
 I am using MySql for examples